diagrams/diagrams-doc/manual/diagrams-manual.rst

 Exercise: figure out which occurrence of `s` has which type.
 (Answers below.)

-At best, this type-directed behavior can result in an "it just works/do what I mean" experience.
+At its best, this type-directed behavior results in a "it just works/do what I mean" experience.
 However, it can occasionally be confusing, and care is needed.
 The biggest gotcha occurs when combining a number of shapes using `(<>)` or `mconcat`: diagrams,